AdobeDocs/commerce-operations.en/help/configuration/deployment/overview.md

 ## Pipeline deployment

 With Commerce version 2.2, Adobe introduced _pipeline deployment_ as a new way to deploy to production with minimal downtime.
 This deployment process occurs on different systems and provides a way to maintain consistent configurations for all pipeline deployment systems.
-It's a simple but powerful model that enables you to separate ordinary configuration settings from either system-specific settings (like host and port) or sensitive settings (such as names and passwords).
+It is a simple but powerful model that enables you to separate ordinary configuration settings from either system-specific settings (like host and port) or sensitive settings (such as names and passwords).

 To use pipeline deployment, Adobe assumes that you are: